pulumi/docs/content/docs/reference/pkg/aws/elasticloadbalancingv2/listenercertificate.md

     listenerArn: frontEndListener.arn,
 });
 ```
 {{% /example %}}
 {{% /examples %}}

-Deprecated: aws.elasticloadbalancingv2.ListenerCertificate has been deprecated in favour of aws.lb.ListenerCertificate

 <p class="resource-deprecated">Deprecated: {{% md %}}aws.elasticloadbalancingv2.ListenerCertificate has been deprecated in favour of aws.lb.ListenerCertificate{{% /md %}}</p>